jecki/DHParser/CONTRIBUTING.md

 a small DSL with DHParser and report bugs and problems and make suggestions for further development.
 Have a look at the README.md-file to get started.

-Please the code from the git repository.
+Please, use the code from the git repository.
 Because code still changes quickly, any prepackaged builds may be outdated.
 The repository is here:

     https://gitlab.lrz.de/badw-it/DHParser